bacongobbler/draft/docs/tutorials/hello-world.md

 To create a new controller, you will need to run the "generate" task and tell it you want a controller called "hello".

-Make sure you’re in the same directory as your Taskfile and type this command:
+Make sure you’re in the same directory as your Drakefile and type this command:

 ```shell
 $ draft create controller hello --language python